Rugby league in Papua New Guinea

-Rugby league the most popular sport in Papua New Guinea and the country's national sport.
+Rugby league is the most popular sport in Papua New Guinea and the country's national sport.

 Papua New Guineans have a reputation as being some of the world's most passionate rugby league supporters.

 History

 Papua New Guinea first came into contact with rugby league during the gold rush in the 1930s through Australian miners.
 Australian soldiers stationed in the country during and after the Second World War reintroduced the sport and in 1949 and the Papua New Guinea Rugby Football League was founded.
 It quickly became a popular spectator sport.

 During the 1960s rugby league grew to be the clear national sport of the country.
 Despite being the most popular spectator sport, rugby league was mainly played by Australians and New Zealanders at this time.
 Participation numbers did not grow to reflect spectator numbers for another decade.

 The governing body for rugby league in Papua New Guinea became members of the Rugby League International Federation in 1974 and the national team's first ever Test match was a 40–12 home defeat by Great Britain a year later.
 They first competed in the Rugby League World Cup in the 1985–89 competition.